I'm a journalist with a deep passion for life sciences & research since 1996;

 since 10/2007 I'm at the science desk of the "Frankfurter Allgemeine Sonntagszeitung" in Frankfurt, now responsible for the science section.

 Trees are a critical factor in human survival as climate change makes ever clearer.
-FAS explores the possibilities trees offer for sustainable health and wellbeing, gender equality, the alleviation of poverty and hunger, and education.
+FAS explores possibilities our relationships to trees offer for health and wellbeing, gender equality, the alleviation of poverty and hunger and more.